andyrlong/weather-app/README.md

 # weather-app
-Displays the weather of the user's current location
+Uses a weather API to display the weather of the user's current location